Should You See the Chiropractor After a Car Accident in Pennsylvania?

 Because chiropractic treatments are a common part of the recovery victims of car accidents in Pennsylvania, they are typically covered by economic damages.
 Your records from chiropractic appointments can help confirm the extent of your injuries, and your bills from visits can act as proof of damages in a compensation claim.

 Chiropractic visits will be considered part of your medical expenses following a collision.
 In addition to bills from a chiropractor, victims can be compensated for other medical expenses and therapies they have received to treat their injuries in Pennsylvania.

 While recovery of certain damages is restricted for victims with limited tort insurance, that won’t impact their ability to recover compensation for chiropractic treatments.
 In Pennsylvania, limited tort coverage still allows victims to sue for economic damages, including chiropractor bills.

 Although all victims of car accidents can see a chiropractor, regardless of how severe their injuries are, having to consistently seek this type of care might mean you have sustained serious injury.
 In addition to recovering compensation for medical expenses like chiropractic care, victims with full tort insurance can also recover damages for pain and suffering.
 If you have limited tort coverage, you can sue for non-economic damages if your injuries pass Pennsylvania’s serious injury threshold.

 File Your Car Accident Claim in Pennsylvania Today

-Contact our West Chester County personal injury attorneys by calling The Reiff Law Firm at (215) 709-6940 to set up your free case review today.
+Contact our West Chester personal injury attorneys by calling The Reiff Law Firm at (215) 709-6940 to set up your free case review today.